-The L30 RAID chassis is connected via a single Fibre Channel connection to the K2 Media Server.
-It is also connected to the GigE control network, which is required for SNMP (NetCentral) monitoring.
+The primary RAID chassis has one controller.
+The primary RAID chassis is connected via Fibre Channel to the NH server.
+The controller in the RAID chassis is also connected to the GigE control network, which is required for SNMP (NetCentral) monitoring.